SheynD/SearchEnginesProject/README.md

 Search will run a query on all indices in the database and return the corresponding csv files

 ## Next Steps
+- What kind of queries are we going to be issuing?
+Just simply "Alabama"? or is it more complex?
 - What are we doing with these responses?
 	- We have the ability to return:
 		- ``datasetName``